 A. Well, some insist that it is Neo-Romanesque (or “Richardsonian Romanesque”), the label given to the late Victorian reinterpretation of ancient Italian architecture.
 And it is true that the rounded interior arches, echoed by both the windows and the massive sandstone altar, support this view.
 On the other hand, the building has some decidedly Neo-Gothic touches, particularly in its use of stained glass.
 Regardless of whether it fits any label other than Victorian eclectic, the interior’s restrained elegance—with beautifully crafted details in wood, wrought iron, mosaic tile, and molded brick—set off the jewel tones of the glass artworks.

 Q. Where are all your pews?

-A. We took them out nearly 40 years ago in order to reconfigure our services to be held “in the round.”
+A. We took them out nearly 40 years ago to reconfigure our space so services could be held “in the round.”
 The pews were replaced with interlocking chairs, permitting a movable altar to be placed in the middle of the nave.
 Parishioners now sit facing the altar on all four sides.
 On rare occasions, the high altar is used for worship.
-A series of crosses made by parishioners hangs above the central altar; the designs change with the liturgical season.
+One of a series of crosses, some made by parishioners, hangs above the central altar; the designs change with the liturgical season.

 Q. What can you tell me about the big stained glass window?